-Barbers, chairman of the House Committee on Dangerous Drugs, made the call after six Chinese nationals were caught in a dragnet by a composite government law enforcement team for possession of one kilo of shabu worth P6.8 million while about to exit at the Tipo Gate of the freeport Friday night (July 30).
+Barbers, chairman of the House Committee on Dangerous Drugs, made the call after six Chinese nationals were caught in a dragnet by a composite government law enforcement team for possession of one kilo of shabu worth P6.8 million while about to exit at the Tipo Gate of the Freeport Thursday night (July 30).

 The arrested suspects, who are believed workers seen frequently with their vehicles at the POGO area at Cubi in the Freeport were identified as Jiang Peng, Liu Qiao Zhi, Huang Du, Chen Pingxing, Xia Fayong and Fan Sheng Jian.